China manufacturing weak, adding to economy pressure

 Those efforts have been hampered by weak global and Chinese consumer demand and a slump in real estate activity caused by an official crackdown on the industry’s use of debt.

-Caixin’s index of new export orders fell to a four-month low and the China Federation of Logistics & Purchasing said its separate index declined to 47 from 48.1.
+Caixin’s index of new export orders fell to a four-month low of 48.1 from 49.8 and the China Federation of Logistics & Purchasing said its separate index declined to 47 from 48.1.
 Both said measures of employment were in negative territory, showing companies cut jobs.

-“We think the economy will remain weak heading into 2023," said Huang.
+“We think the economy will remain weak heading into 2023," Huang said.